Last updated on : 11 Feb, 2026

-Achilles tendinitis, also known as Achilles tendonitis, is a common injury or disorder that often occurs following excessive or sudden increases in physical activity.
-Key symptoms typically include tightness, discomfort, or pain in the tendon area, and limited ankle mobility.
+Achilles tendinitis, also known as Achilles tendonitis, is a condition affecting the Achilles tendon that is commonly associated with increased or sudden changes in physical activity levels.
+The term Achilles tendinitis is commonly used, although many clinicians now use Achilles tendinopathy to describe chronic cases.
+Commonly reported symptoms may include tightness, discomfort, or pain in the tendon area, along with reduced ankle mobility.

 It is important to differentiate this from related, more severe conditions:

-Neglecting the early pain and symptoms of tendinitis can severely affect your mobility and function [1].
+If early symptoms are not addressed, Achilles tendinitis may affect mobility and functional movement over time [1].
 To help promote healing and restore mobility, the following Achilles tendonitis exercises and stretches are often recommended by orthopaedic surgeons and physical therapists [1].

 Important Safety Note: We strongly recommend that these exercises and stretches be performed under the supervision of a physical therapist to ensure proper form and to prevent further injury.

-These exercises primarily focus on controlled movement to load and strengthen the tendon and surrounding muscles.
+These exercises focus on controlled movements that are commonly used to place a gradual load on the Achilles tendon and surrounding muscles [3].

 Perform the following steps for this exercise:

-Eccentric exercises, which focus on the muscle lengthening under tension, are crucial for tendon recovery [2].
+Eccentric exercises, which involve muscle lengthening under tension, are commonly used in rehabilitation programmes for tendon-related conditions [2].

 Perform the following steps: